ejm714/scipy_proceedings/papers/emily_dorne/main.md

 An open-source Python package brings together these improvements to enable regularly generated predictions of cyanobacteria levels.
 To develop a package, we assessed model performance and efficiency opportunities, combined and iterated on the most useful pieces of the winning approaches into a single model, and simplified and restructured code to transform it into a runnable pipeline.
 The result is CyFi, a configurable code package capable of generating cyanobacteria predictions on new input data.
 CyFi is a clean, reproducible repository that incorporates open source best practices, including tests and continuous integration.
 CyFi is fully ready for integration into state-level dashboards and decision-making processes.

+The following sections describe in detail how user interviews and model experimentation informed the final package.

 ### User interviews

 We conducted human-centered design interviews with subject matter experts and end users to design a package that optimally addresses on-the-ground user needs.
 Interviewees included representatives from California, New York, Georgia, Louisiana, Florida, and Michigan.
 These states were selected because they present a diversity of geographic locations, number of water bodies in the region, HAB severity, investment in HABs monitoring, and technical sophistication of current approaches.
 User interviews focused on understanding current water quality decision-making processes, including the data and tools used to support those decisions.
 Learnings were used to inform the format for surfacing predictions, priorities in model performance, and computational constraints.